About Me - How I Got Started As A Software Engineer

 Coding On The Home Computer (Late 80's/Early 90's)

 At home, I was usually found playing games on the Atari 512 ST, and I dabbled with the "Shoot 'em up construction kit" for game creation.
-A few years later I was upgraded to an Amiga 500 which I also did a lot of gaming on, and also taught myself Amos - The Amiga basic programming language - with the help of articles published in popular magazines.
+A few years later, I was upgraded to an Amiga 500, which I also did much gaming on.
+I also taught myself Amos - The Amiga basic programming language - with the help of articles published in popular magazines.

-I can't recall the name of my favourite publication, if anyone can help please let me know.
-It was a magazine printed on rough paper, it had two alien or monster characters called Rom and Ram and had computer-related articles, cartoons and programming tutorials.
+I can't recall the name of my favourite publication.
+If anyone can help, please let me know.
+It was a magazine printed on rough paper.
+It featured two alien or monster characters called Rom and Ram and computer-related articles, cartoons, and programming tutorials.

 I digress in nostalgic memories.
-Back on track, with Amos, I could create games, and applications, write programs to help with homework and more.
+Back on track, I could create games and applications with Amos, write programs to help with homework and more.
 I used this for several years until my dad upgraded his computer and gave me his old one - a self-built 486DX2, MS-Dos 6 and Windows 3.11 for workgroups.
 This would have been in 1996 when I started my GCSEs, including a new Information Technology qualification, at 15 years old.
 I remember being upset that none of the games and programs I wrote would work on PC.
-If I could go back in time, one thing I would do is copy them all onto disk and save them until emulators were invented.
+If I could go back in time, I would copy them all onto disk and save them until emulators were invented.
 I had some cool demos and loaders.
-Well, they are cool in my mind thinking back.
+Well, they are cool in my mind thinking back nearly 20 years later.

 AMOS Basic Programming Language